Hilary Duff Offended Everyone With Her Halloween Costume

 Another wrote in regards to Walsh's costume, "If he wanted to be authentic he could have dogs set on him, or pepper sprayed."

 Mainly, though, people were just tired of celebrities not knowing better when it comes to their Halloween costume.
-Last week, Chris Hemsworth apologised for dressing as a Native American last year for a Lone Ranger-themed New Year's Eve party, saying he was "stupidly unaware of the [offence] this may have caused and the sensitivity around this issue."
+Last week, Chris Hemsworth apologized for dressing as a Native American last year for a Lone Ranger-themed New Year's Eve party, saying he was "stupidly unaware of the [offense] this may have caused and the sensitivity around this issue."

 As one person tweeted, Duff unfortunately didn't seem to get the message.